-However, by 2014, Studio Potter’s subscriber base had waned from 2,500 in the mid-nineties to 750; it had not made the leap from print to digital, including the digitization of SP's back issue collection.
+By 2014, Studio Potter’s subscriber base was waning, and it had not made the leap from print to digital, including the digitization of SP's back issue collection.
 Facing a tough decision to either close its doors or bring the journal up to speed with current publishing and non-profit business practices, SP chose the latter.
-Editor Elenor Wilson stepped up to serve as an interim executive director and facilitate these changes.
+Wilson stepped up to serve as an interim executive director and facilitate these changes.
 In 2016, Studio Potter invested what little savings it had in digitizing the back issues, building a new website, and redesigning the print journal.

-These changes paid off.
-SP’s membership grew, and allowed SP to develop new programs, such as the Grants for Apprenticeship Program and partnerships with fellow nonprofits, such as Artaxis.
+SP's readership and community support grew, and it was able to develop new programs, such as the Grants for Apprenticeship Program and partnerships with fellow nonprofits, such as Artaxis.
 Despite these successes, the rising expense of print publishing forced SP to reassess how it could best fulfill its mission to facilitate critical discourse in the digital age.
 In August 2019, SP discontinued its print publication and upgraded studiopotter.org to accommodate rolling publishing of online articles on a monthly basis.
 SP believes this new format will provide a more accessible, more affordable journal, thus better serving its mission and the ceramics community.

 Though changes are always on the horizon, some things will not change.
 Volume 1, Number 1 began with a spirit that still defines SP: an essential belief in the value of functional pottery; a reverence for new talent and old masters; the promotion of first-person writing and education as a means of self-discovery; and overall, to uphold humanitarian values.
 SP is changing how